v3nt/marvel-server/README.md

   - edit existing
   - upload files
 - Implement caching
-- Create json file of all comics with reduced info for use in charts
+- Create json file of all comics (with reduced info) for use in charts
-- Images, lazy loading
+- Images, lazy loading, preloading